mani-language/Mani/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

 **Standard Library:**
-Were you using a standard libary?
+Were you using a standard library?
  - [] Yes
  - [] No
 If yes, what libaries?